-In California alone, there are 49 cities with larger populations than Berkeley.
+In California, there are 49 cities with larger populations than Berkeley.
 In Alameda County, Berkeley is ranked number four in population behind Oakland, Fremont, and Hayward.
 Yet, the City of Berkeley is famous around the globe.

 As of 2018, Berkeley's population was over 121,000.
 The population density was over 11,000 per square mile.
 Nearly 48 percent of Berkeley residents use a motor vehicle to commute to work, just under 8 percent used a bicycle and 16 percent walked.
 Berkeley makes up only 8 percent of Alameda County's population but more than 37 percent of the county's population of people who walk and ride bikes to work.
-Additionally, there are 5 dispensaries in the city, and in February 2020, the Berkeley City Council voted unanimously to permit smoking, vaping and consuming cannabis in storefront retailers (previously referred to as dispensaries).
+Additionally, there are 5 dispensaries in the city, and as of February 2020 smoking, vaping and consuming cannabis in storefront retailers (previously referred to as dispensaries) was authorized.